Monalee is waiving the security deposit ($100 value) on new solar projects. Promotion expires 11/24/24.

 Solar panels and other equipment such as solar batteries are large and bulky, and for good reason.
 The equipment goes on your roof and needs to withstand all sorts of weather conditions and it needs to last between 25-30 years.

-Homeowners who go solar with Monalee will have Mitrex M405-L3H installed on their homes.
-Mitrex panels feature advanced cell technology, high performing modules, and are able to withstand high snow and wind conditions.
+Homeowners who go solar with Monalee will have LONGi 400w installed on their homes.
+LONGi panels feature advanced cell technology, high performing modules, and are able to withstand high snow and wind conditions.

 In some cases, you might want to invest in a dedicated battery for your home.
-We use Tesla’s PowerWall 3, which is arguably the best on the market.
-The Powerwall 3 has an integrated inverter that can handle up to 20 kW DC of solar.
+We use Schneider Boost, which is arguably one of the best on the market.
+The Schneider Boost is designed to be paired with the Schneider Inverter.

 There are both pros and cons of investing in a battery–mostly pros if you ask us–and we outline those here.
 As we covered in this blog post, when you have a dedicated battery connected to your solar system, there’s really no need to be connected to your local grid.
 It also provides peace of mind during outages, because you know you’re covered.